PrestaShop is a complex software and uses automated testing to ensure that the new additions to the codebase do not break existing behaviors.

 Unit tests can validate the behavior of a php class when it can be isolated.
 However, some classes cannot be validated this way.
 Moreover, a lot of logic from PrestaShop is written into complex SQL queries that cannot be validated by those kind of tests.
 This is why we also need integration tests.

 We use 2 technologies for the integration tests in the

-Finally, we have some web acceptance tests.
-These tests launch and control a browser that will then go on either the FO or the BO of a shop and perform several actions to check that the behavior, from the point of view of a browser, is as expected.
+Finally, we have some user interface tests (also sometimes referred to as web acceptance tests).
+These tests launch and control a browser that will then go on either the Front Office or the Back Office of a shop and perform several actions to check that the behavior, from the point of view of a browser, is as expected.
 So these tests send real HTTP requests and check the returned DOM.

 These tests can be found in

 We are currently refactoring how the test folder is structured.
 As this is a huge work that is going to take months, we have chosen the following strategy:

 Tests that we are not satisfied by remain in the